vvveracruz/vvveracruz.github.io/_posts/2020-11-03-bootstrap-jekyll-guide.md

 ### Downloading bootstrap source files

-> :warning: It is very important that you donwload **source files** and not compiled files.
+> 🔴 It is very important that you donwload **source files** and not compiled files.
 [This link will take you to the right section of getboostrap.com](https://getbootstrap.com/docs/4.5/getting-started/download/#source-files).
 The heading should say **Source Files** not compiled whatever.
 You have been warned.

 Now, these come in a nice little `.zip` file.
 When you open it, you will see a lot of things that might be confusing.
 We only care about the `scss/` directory (for now).
 You can delete all the others.